Compliance and certification requirements for hiring registered nurses

 Challenge: Conducting a thorough background check for any criminal, drug abuse, or sexual harassment history.

-Solution: There are reputable medical staffing solutions providers in the USA that can handle the entire RN credentialing process.
+Solution: There are reputable medical staffing solutions providers in the USA that can handle the entire credentialing process.

 Challenge: Adhering to the equal employment opportunity law (EEO) to restrict any bias based on gender, age, race, disability, etc.